redesaile/cs2-minecraft-castle/README.md

 **Steam Workshop:** https://steamcommunity.com/sharedfiles/filedetails/?id=2788233205

 ## Get resources
-> Go to [Developer Content](https://github.com/Redesaile/csgo-developer) for some editor materials.
+[`Developer Content`](https://github.com/Redesaile/csgo-developer), `Minecraft Resources (currently unavailable)`

-> Porting Minecraft assets to cs:go is currently local, so they can only be obtained by decompiling the release version of the map via bspsrc.
+> Porting Minecraft assets to cs:go is currently local, so they can only be obtained by decompiling the release version of the map via **bspsrc**.

 ## Gallery
 ![01](https://user-images.githubusercontent.com/90133781/161253592-47a37bea-575a-4012-9b5b-3e1335feafa4.png)